PASCAL-SC/alma-letter-editor-plus/README.md

 ## What do I need to install?

-Before using the tool, you need to install **Tampermonkey**, a browser extension that allows this tool to run safely in your browser.
+Before using the tool, you need to install **Tampermonkey**, a browser extension that allows this tool to run in your browser.

 ### Step 1: Install Tampermonkey